 The authorized capital of the Corporation consists of an unlimited number of Common Shares and an unlimited number of preferred shares issuable in series.
-Our Common Shares are listed for trading on the Nasdaq.
-As of the Record Date, the Corporation had 53,074,111 Common Shares issued and outstanding, and no preferred shares issued and outstanding.
-As of the Record Date, the Corporation also had non-voting pre-funded warrants which grant the holders the right to purchase up to 2,775,996 Common Shares at an exercise price of \$0.0001 per Common Share ("Pre-Funded Warrants").
-No portion of any Pre-Funded Warrant may be exercised that, upon giving effect to such exercise, would cause the holder to beneficially own in excess of (i) 4.99% of our outstanding Common Shares or (ii) 4.99% of the combined voting power of all of our securities outstanding, subject to the terms of the Pre-Funded Warrants and the holder's ability to elect a higher or lower percentage not in excess of 19.99% upon at least 61 days' notice to the Corporation (the "Pre-Funded Warrant Cap").
+Our Common Shares are listed for trading on Nasdaq.
+As of the Record Date, the Corporation had 75,463,489 Common Shares issued and outstanding, and no preferred shares issued and outstanding.
+As of the Record Date, the Corporation also had non-voting pre-funded warrants which grant the holders the right to purchase up to 2,173,081 Common Shares at an exercise price of \$0.0001 per Common Share ("Pre-Funded Warrants") and a warrant to purchase up to 40,000 Common Shares at a price of \$9.79 per Common Share.
+No portion of any Pre-Funded Warrant may be exercised that, upon giving effect to such exercise, would cause the holder to beneficially own in excess of (i) 4.99% of our outstanding Common Shares or (ii) 4.99% of the combined voting power of all of our securities outstanding, subject to the terms of the Pre-Funded Warrants and the holder's ability to elect a higher or lower percentage not in excess of 19.99% upon at least 61 days' notice to the Corporation.